nostutzer/in3110/assignment3/README.md

 The `instapy` package is an image manipulation tool.
 It can be used both in scripts, but also has an easy to use command line interface.
 There are two image filters currently supported by `instapy`; a color-to-grayscale filter (`colot2gray`) and a color-to-sepia filter (`color2sepia`).
 As the names suggest the former converts a color image (in RGB) to a grayscale image, while the latter takes a color image and warms up its color tones using a sepia filter.
 Furthermore there are four implementation of each of the two filters;

  * `python`: An implementation of the filters which only used native `python`.
-NOTE that numpy is used in this case, but **only** to store the image matirx, but not for any computations.
+NOTE that `numpy` is used in this case, but **only** to store the image matrix, but not for any computations.
- * `numpy`: An implementation which utilizes as `numpy`'s fast and convinient vecotorized operations.
+ * `numpy`: An implementation which utilizes as `numpy`'s fast and convenient vectorized operations.
  * `numba`: An implementation which in it self looks very much like the native `python` version of the filters, but uses a just-in-time compilation provided by `numba` to speed up the filter operation.
  * `Cython`: An implementation which is written in the `Cython` `C/python` hybrid language, hence utilizing the speed advantages of typed and compiled `C` and at the same time the fast development speed of `python`'s comparatively east syntax.